7 Essential Tips For Great Home Appraisal

 • Identify cosmetic issues, like scuffed walls or worn-out flooring, that might make the home look neglected.

 Once you’ve made a list of necessary repairs, create a plan to fix them before the appraisal.
-Small updates can make a big difference in the final valuation.
+Small updates can make a big difference in the final valuation, especially when working with experienced appraisers.

 2. Investigate Comparable Sales (“Comps”)